MehdiZouitine/pybrook/README.md

 </p>

 **Pybrook** is a python package designed for medical MRI preprocessing.
 Specifically Pybrook is designed to automatically extract the brain from MRI images.
-This package aims to fill the lack of (modern) tools to respond to this problem.By using several models (Resnet, Efficient net) Pybrook achieves an IOU score of **0.98**.
+This package aims to fill the lack of (modern) tools to respond to this problem.By using several models (Resnet, Efficient net) Pybrook achieves an IOU score of **0.98** in cross-validation.

 ## Data
 The models are trained on the **Neurofeedback Skull-stripped (NFBS) repository**.